 H.B.
 No. 3382 amends the Family Code to enhance the responsibilities of court-appointed guardians ad litem, attorneys ad litem, and amicus attorneys in cases affecting the parent-child relationship.
 Key changes include a requirement for guardians ad litem to interview the child and relevant parties within specified timeframes, specifically within seven business days for initial interviews and within 30 business days for additional interviews.
-The bill also mandates that guardians and attorneys ad litem assess the child's educational needs and medical care, and it emphasizes the importance of developmentally appropriate communication with the child.
-Additionally, the bill introduces new provisions for ensuring that attorneys ad litem meet with parents before court hearings and encourages the use of alternative dispute resolution methods.
+The bill also mandates that guardians and attorneys ad litem assess the child's educational needs and medical care, and seek to identify potential caregivers in the child's community.
+Furthermore, the bill emphasizes the importance of developmentally appropriate communication with children and requires attorneys to meet with parents before court hearings.

 Statutes affected: